-We talked to Sukhi Jutla, co-founder of MarketOrders, about the international trade of gold and diamond jewelry, and this is what she said about it.
+Sukhi Jutla, co-founder of MarketOrders tells us about the international trade of gold and diamond jewellery.

 First of all, how are you and your family doing in these COVID-19 times?